abdullah04913/Zip-Extractor/README.md

 ## Credits

-This tool is developed by **Codiify**.
+This tool is developed by **abdullahcoded.blogspot.com**.
 If you have any questions or suggestions, feel free to open an issue or pull request on the GitHub repository.

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [ABS License](LICENSE).